-At the start of each school year and again as necessary throughout the year, the Athletic Director, Nurse, Head of School, and Director of Education will review all forms indicating a history of head injury.
+At the start of each school year and again as necessary throughout the year, the Coaching Staff and Nurse will review all forms indicating a history of head injury.
 The School Nurse will be responsible for:

-- contacting the student's physician to review concussion history and participation concerns, - addressing any questions raised by the Athletic Director, - communicating with the coach regarding the student's concussion history and discussing concerns, and - following up with parents and students as needed prior to the student's participation in extracurricular athletic activities.
+- contacting the student's physician to review concussion history and participation concerns, - addressing any questions raised by the Coaching Staff, - communicating with the coach regarding the student's concussion history and discussing concerns, and - following up with parents and students as needed prior to the student's participation in extracurricular athletic activities.